-6 Total metered accounts nr 0dp Definition This is defined as the number of customers receiving a metered account for water supply only, water supply and sewerage services, or sewerage services only i.e. both households and non-households whose water supply etc. charge is based on a meter.
-Primary Purpose Confirming delivery of key outputs and service.
+6 Total metered accounts nr 0dp Definition This is defined as the number of customers receiving account for water supply only, water supply and sewe services, or sewerage services only i.e. both househo households whose water supply etc. charge is based erage olds and l non- Primary Purpose Confirming delivery of key outputs and service.
 Processing rule Input Responsibility Comparative Efficiency & Performance Team

-7 Metered accounts excluded from indicator nr 0dp Definition Exclusions are defined as follows: metered properties which are not charged on t metered consumption; accounts for properties which have been occup than six consecutive months during the report including 'void' properties; or pied for complex accounts which are difficult to category rise.
-Primary Purpose Confirming delivery of key outputs and service.
-Processing rule Input Responsibility Comparative Efficiency & Performance Team ·
+7 Metered accounts excluded from indicator nr 0dp Definition Exclusions are defined as follows: metered properties which are not charged on the metered consumption (e.g. free supplies or tes accounts for properties which have been occup than six consecutive months during the report y including 'void' properties; or complex accounts which are difficult to categories t meter bied for year, s); Primary Purpose Confirming delivery of key outputs and service.
+Processing rule Input Responsibility Comparative Efficiency & Performance Team